AWAIS97/slack-clone/README.md

 # Slack-clone
-This is simple slack clone made with ReactJS and Firebase and ContextApi.
+This is simple slack-clone made with ReactJS and Firebase and Context-Api.